 Welcome to the Clive Durose website created for home owners, builders, architects and joiners.
 The site is full of inspiration to help you create outstanding staircases.
-There are numerous designs and options for any style of home, modern or traditional.
+We design and manufacture complex bespoke handrails for geometric stairs along with a broad range of spindles and balusters to suit any stairs.
+There are numerous designs and options in our stair part range for any style of home, modern or traditional.

 The website is a useful reference point for customers and clients who wish to see some of our designs in use.